lindaprotocol/documentation-en/docs/introduction/overview.md

 *Within the scope of this section, the smart contract developer will be called "developer", the users or other contracts which call the smart contract will be called "caller"*

-*The amount of energy consumed while call the contract can be converted to TRX or SUN, so within the scope of this section, when refer to the consumption of the resource, there's no strict difference between Energy, TRX and SUN, unless they are used as a number unit.*
+*The amount of energy consumed while call the contract can be converted to LIND or SUN, so within the scope of this section, when refer to the consumption of the resource, there's no strict difference between Energy, LIND and SUN, unless they are used as a number unit.*

 ***